MySQL-Database/mysql-database-docs/docs/json-notation.md

 # JSON Notation

-The library fully supported for json notation

-which means you can use <span class="optional">dots .</span> in methods key parameter to access/manage specific object/array
+The library fully supported for json notation, which means you can use <span class="optional">dots .</span> in methods key parameter to access/manage specific object/array

 ### Examples
 ```js